 Store food correctly

 Proper storage can significantly extend how long food lasts.
-Your fridge should be set to 3–5°C (37–41°F) — many home fridges run warmer than this.
+Your fridge should be set to 0–5°C (32–41°F) — many home fridges run warmer than this.
 Some foods actually keep better outside the fridge: bananas, tomatoes, and avocados deteriorate faster when refrigerated.
 Fresh herbs stay fresh longer stored upright in a glass of water.
 Bread goes stale fastest in the fridge — store it at room temperature or freeze it.
+For a detailed guide, see: food storage tips — 9 rules for less waste, or a dedicated home food storage app to keep track of it all.

 -